SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-06-rosh-hashanah.md

 "&hellip; things that I'm not proud of / in this year we're coming out of".
 Yeah, they did that.
 They really did that.)

-And&hellip; in some ways, the song is about something _holy_.
+And&hellip; in some ways, this is a funny song about something _holy_.

 ## Labor Day